enigmaneering/hello-world/enigma0/E0S4 - Thoughts.md

 Now, rather than fighting for a shared resource, each owns a specific network endpoint and cycles itself automatically!
 This lets things run significantly more "stably" - albiet absurdly so.

-This is a _very_ wordy way of doing something simple, though - and the entire point of neural architectures is to mitigate the amount of repeated code.
-If you'd like to simply create a basic neural web server which can reference a thought between requests, you'll find use in the `neural` package =)
+This is a _very_ wordy way of doing something simple, though - and the entire point of aneural architecture is to mitigate the amount of repeated code.
+If you'd like to simply create a basic neural web server which can reference a thought between requests, you'll find use in the `neural` package.
+Rather than recreating the logic in this solution, you can create the entire stack by defining your synapse as such

 	cortex.Synapses() <- neural.Net.Server(std.RandomName(), ":4242", func(imp *std.Impulse) http.Handler {
         return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
             _, _ = w.Write([]byte(fmt.Sprintf("\"Hello, World!\"\n\t- %v", imp.Bridge)))
         })
 	})

+Nothing else required =)